dev-yoonik/IJCB-AAC-2025/README.md

 ### **5.3 Runtime Constraints**

-- **Inference time must not exceed 1 second per image** when running on a **single-core CPU**.
+- **Inference time should not exceed 0.5 second per image** when running on a **4-core CPU**.
+We will strictly limit the docker compose to access only 4 CPUS with the --cpus flag.
+Although this is not a hard limit, it is recommended to keep the inference time under this threshold and solutions far exceeding this limit will be communicated to competitors and discarded from subsequent evaluation.
+Resubmission is possible.
-- The CPU that will be used for inference is a  Intel Core i9-13900 2 GHz/5.6 GHz.
-For reference, the inference process using a Resnet50 onnx classification model takes around 0.05 seconds per image.
+- The CPU that will be used for inference is an Intel Core i9-13900 2 GHz/5.6 GHz.
+For reference, the inference process using a Resnet50 onnx classification model on a docker container restrained to 4 cores takes around 0.1 seconds per image.

 ### **5.4 Submission eligibility**